Understanding Dog Displacement Behaviors

-You may be a dog behavior or training professional that heard about displacement behaviors in dogs, or you may be a dog owner just wishing to learn more about your dog's behaviors and quirks.
-Whichever the case, learning more about dog displacement behaviors is a big plus for those passionate about dog psychology.
+If you're reading this, then you may be a dog behavior or training professional that has heard about displacement behaviors in dogs, or you may be a dog owner just wishing to learn more about your dog's behaviors and quirks.
+Whichever is the case, learning more about dog displacement behaviors is a big plus for those passionate about dog psychology.

 In a similar fashion, you may find yourself scratching your head when you're uncertain about how to proceed in a certain situation.
-Psychiatrist/primatologist Alfonso Troisi, on the other hand noted how humans may also undergo similar, self-directed behaviors when they aimlessly manipulate objects such as chewing pens, biting nails or twisting rings.
+On the other hand, psychiatrist/primatologist Alfonso Troisi, noted how humans may also undergo similar, self-directed behaviors when they aimlessly manipulate objects, such as chewing pens, biting nails or twisting rings.

 I have observed this behavior personally when my hen was broody.
 When I prevented her from repeatedly going to her nest, she started repeatedly scraping the ground with her beak.
 I am guessing she was very frustrated and since she couldn't go to her box and couldn't attack me, she engaged in this displacement, sort of out-of-context behavior.

 We must thank Julian Huxley for describing displacement activity for the first time in 1914.
 Subsequently, Konrad Lorenz conducted further research on this.
-Further mentions of this phenomenon were offered by Dutch researchers Nikolaas Tinbergen and Adriaan Kortlandt..
+Further mentions of this phenomenon were offered by Dutch researchers Nikolaas Tinbergen and Adriaan Kortlandt.
 It was Tinbergen in particular, who adopted the term ‘displacement behavior' for the very first time.

 Displacement Behaviors in Dogs

 I saw my first case of displacement behaviors when I was learning my ropes in dog training under the instruction of a reputable trainer.
 Twice a week I came to attend and assist his classes so I could complete the over 200 hours required for my certification.

 Per the owner, these sneezing fits only happened in class, and when the dog was asked this particular command.
 To an untrained eye, this looked like a normal case of sneezing, but at a closer look, you could see other signs of stress and frustration.
 He used to take treats very quickly and nervously often biting the owner's hands.

 I have since then learned how to recognize many other out-of-context behaviors in dogs and other animals.
 Recognizing them takes an understanding that the dog is doing them out of context.
 Therefore, a dog who yawns when it's bedtime is normal, and so is a dog shaking his fur after rolling on the grass.
-Here are some examples of displaced behaviors in dogs;
+Here are some examples of displaced behaviors in dogs.

-- Scratching -when there's not an itch
+- Scratching when there's not an itch

-- Self-grooming- when there's not a need
+- Self-grooming when there's not a need

-- Yawning- when the dog is not tired
+- Yawning when the dog is not tired

-- Licking lips- when there is no food around
+- Licking lips when there is no food around

-- Sniffing the ground-when there's nothing to sniff
+- Sniffing the ground when there's nothing to sniff

-- Shaking the fur-when the dog is not wet
+- Shaking the fur when the dog is not wet

 For example, a dog may have a desire to approach a stimuli, but at the same time may be fearful of it.
 In a similar cases, a dog may be frustrated by a child who removes his toy, he therefore may feel compelled to bite, but chooses to suddenly lick his paw.

 How does a dog select which displacement behaviors to use?
 This will vary depending on several factors such as the circumstance, the dog's personality, and the success in using such displacement behavior in the past.